lmariani17/yugioh-challenge/README.md

 - Run the seeders for the initial state of the database -> `sail artisan db:seed`

 ### Endpoints to test
 Inside the root of the project you will find the following file `Insomnia-postman-collection.har`.
 It contains the collection of endpoints available for you to interact with the application.
+Import the file with Postman or Insomnia.

 ### To stop the application
 When you are done testing you can stop the docker containers with the following Laravel Sail command.